Composed of the same material that

 acids in the urethra and the vagina.

-glands that produce about 5% of the alkaline secretions
+are two small glands that produce about 5% of the

-gland to the urethra.
-The joining of the two vas
+the prostate gland to the urethra.
+The joining of the

-passageway for both semen and urine, this tube starts at
+semen and urine, this tube starts at the bladder, goes

-closes off the bladder to prevent any urine from joining
+bladder to prevent any urine from joining the semen.

-for sperm, this organ is made up of veins, arteries and
+organ is made up of veins, arteries and spongy tissue.

-spongy tissue.
-When a man becomes sexually aroused, the
+When a man becomes sexually aroused, the arteries dilate

-arteries dilate allowing the tissue to become engorged
+allowing the tissue to become engorged with blood.
+This

-with blood.
-This causes the penis to stiffen and become
+causes the penis to stiffen and become erect.

 Gonadotropin Releasing Hormone (GnRH):